Revivals and quantum carpets for the relativistic Schr\"odinger equation: Discussions

 \subsection{Numerical approaches}

 The relativistic Schr\"odinger equation in an infinite well is special in that the eigenfunctions are known analytically.
-However this will not be the case for other systems, that will require numerical solutions of integral equations in momentum space \cite{daem-tunneling}.
+However this will not be the case for other systems that will require numerical solutions of integral equations in momentum space \cite{daem-tunneling}.
 Having in mind applications to billiards of arbitrary shape in the context of relativistic quantum chaos, the relativistic particle in a box can be used as a benchmark to test purely numerical approaches.
 Here we have employed two approaches.

 First, following the method used in \cite{daem-tunneling}, a diagonalization of the Hamiltonian can be performed in momentum space by discretizing Eq. \eqref{teie} in the form of a matrix equation and solving for all eigenvalues and discretized eigenfunctions at once.
-Evolution of any initial wavepackets are then readily obtained at any time after decomposing them in the basis of eigenfunctions.
+Evolution of any initial wave packets are then readily obtained at any time after decomposing them on the basis of eigenfunctions.

 Second, to obtain the density plots presented in this article, we used a more direct split operator method that applies a discretized time-evolution operator to the initial wavefunction (hence without computing the eigenvalues).
 In order to extract the energy levels of the system we compute the Fourier transform of the auto correlation function.
 Indeed, the auto-correlation function is linked to the energy levels through